Media logo

 The individual responsible for the repainting has not yet responded to OC Media’s questions regarding her motivations or the hotel administration’s reaction.

 However, multimedia artist and curator Gvantsa Jishkariani posted on social media what appear to be screenshots of Instagram correspondence with Lola Beebs.
-In the conversation, the individual introduced herself as a ‘Kazakh artist of Chechen roots’ and stated that ‘the situation is already being handled directly with the hotel in a respectful and reasonable way’.
+In the conversation, she introduced herself as a ‘Kazakh artist of Chechen roots’ and stated that ‘the situation is already being handled directly with the hotel in a respectful and reasonable way’.

 ‘I'm already in contact with the hotel and taking all responsibility’, she said.